 “I think there’s this preconceived notion that addicts in general have no will power,” said Tanis.
 “That’s probably the farthest thing from the truth.”

 Today, Tanis is back to working full time at his family’s clothing store.
-He completed his degree in political science last year, and is now studying for an associate’s degree in accounting.
+He completed his degree in political science last year, and is now studying for a Master of Business Administration.

 “I think it's important for people (with alcohol-induced liver failure) to know that it doesn’t have to be hopeless,” said Tanis.
 “No one is without value.
 When you’re laid up and don't have the ability to take care of yourself, you lose your self-sufficiency.
 It's hard to keep your dignity.
 But I was treated respectfully, and I'm eternally grateful for that."

 Anjana Pillai, MD, is a board-certified gastroenterologist and transplant hepatologist who specializes in the management of chronic liver diseases.
 Dr. Pillai is the medical director of the multidisciplinary liver tumor program, which encompasses multiple specialists with expertise in benign and malignant tumors of the liver.See Dr. Pillai's profile

 As a hepatologist, Sonali Paul, MD, specializes in the care of patients with liver disease.
 She specializes in treatment for hepatitis B, autoimmune and cholestatic liver diseases and liver transplantation.See Dr. Paul's physician profile

 With the most established and experienced liver transplant program in the Midwest, our experts offer patients a leading-edge approach to diagnosing and treating chronic and acute liver diseases.Learn more about our transplant program

 You can also make an appointment with our providers by: